Growth of torsion groups of elliptic curves upon base change: Images of mod Galois representations

 {\textit{Notation.} } Conjugacy classes of subgroups of $\GL_2(\F_p)$, for fixed small values of $p$, will be in this paper identified by labels introduced by Sutherland \cite[\S 6.4]{Sutherland2} and used in the LMFDB database \cite{lmfdb}.
 We should note that Zywina \cite{zyw} uses different notation for such conjugacy classes of subgroups of $\GL_2(\F_p)$.
 To aid the reader, in Tables \ref{tableSutherland} and \ref{tableSutherland2} we list both Sutherland's and Zywina's names for each of the groups.

 We turn our attention to what is known on the possible images of mod $p$ Galois representations attached to elliptic curves defined over $\Q$, where $p$ is a prime.
 Determining all the possibilities of the images $G_E(p)\subseteq \GL_2(\F_p)$ for elliptic curves defined over $\Q$ is an important (and still open) problem in the theory of elliptic curves.
-The following theorem, due to Mazur, Serre, Bilu, Parent, Rebolledo and Zywina (see \cite{serre1, bilu, pbr, zyw} for more details) gives the current state of the knowledge for non-CM elliptic curves. \begin{tm} Let $E/\Q$ be a non-CM elliptic curve and $p$ a prime.
-Then one the following possibilities occurs: \begin{romanenum} \item $G_E(p)=\GL_2(\F_p)$. \item $p\in \{2, 3, 5, 7, 11, 13, 17, 37\}$, and $G_E(p)$ is conjugate in $\GL_2(\F_p)$ to one of the groups in Tables \ref{tableSutherland} and \ref{tableSutherland2}. \item $p=13$ and $G_E(13)$ is conjugate in $\GL_2(\F_{13})$ to a subgroup of $C^+_s(13)$, $C^+_{ns}(13)$ or \texttt{13S4}. \item $p\geq 17$: \begin{alphenum} \item $p \equiv 1\! \pmod{3}$, and $G_E(p)$ is conjugate in $\GL_2(\F_p)$ to $C^+_{ns}(p)$. \item $p \equiv 2\! \pmod{3}$, and $G_E(p)$ is conjugate in $\GL_2(\F_p)$ to $C^+_{ns}(p)$ or to the subgroup
+The following theorem, due to Mazur, Serre, Bilu, Parent, Rebolledo, Zywina, Balakrishnan, Dogra, M\"uller, Tuitman and Vonk (see \cite{curse, bilu, pbr, serre1, zyw} for more details) gives the current state of the knowledge for non-CM elliptic curves. \begin{tm} Let $E/\Q$ be a non-CM elliptic curve and $p$ a prime.
+Then one the following possibilities occurs: \begin{romanenum} \item $G_E(p)=\GL_2(\F_p)$. \item $p\in \{2, 3, 5, 7, 11, 13, 17, 37\}$, and $G_E(p)$ is conjugate in $\GL_2(\F_p)$ to one of the groups in Tables \ref{tableSutherland} and \ref{tableSutherland2}. \item $p\geq 17$: \begin{alphenum} \item $p \equiv 1\! \pmod{3}$, and $G_E(p)$ is conjugate in $\GL_2(\F_p)$ to $C^+_{ns}(p)$. \item $p \equiv 2\! \pmod{3}$, and $G_E(p)$ is conjugate in $\GL_2(\F_p)$ to $C^+_{ns}(p)$ or to the subgroup

 \end{alphenum} \end{romanenum} \end{tm}

 The complete and unconditional description of possible images $G_E(p)$ for $p\leq 11$ appearing in Theorem \ref{tm_nonCM}, which are compiled in Tables \ref{tableSutherland} and \ref{tableSutherland2} in the Appendix, is due to Zywina \cite{zyw} (see also Sutherland's paper \cite{Sutherland2}).